Helping The Hurt Attorney Blog

 workplace-injury-compensation

-If you are injured or become ill at work, you may be eligible for workers' compensation benefits.
+If you are injured or become ill at work, you may be eligible for workers' compensation benefits to pay for your medical treatment.

-To have your injury or illness covered by workers' comp, you're injuries don't have to be caused by a traumatic accident like a fall from a ladder or an equipment malfunction.
-It's actually more common for employees to sustain injuries or occupational illnesses over time.
+To have your injury or illness covered by workers' compensation, your injuries don't have to be caused by a traumatic accident like a fall from a ladder or an equipment malfunction.
+It's actually more common for employees to sustain injuries or occupational illnesses, such as lung disease, over a period of time.

 Some workers may also acquire infectious diseases as a result of on-the-job exposure.

-The article below will cover the types of injuries covered by workers' compensation and which injuries may not be covered.
+The article below will cover the types of job-related injuries that workers' compensation coverage will handle and which injuries may not be covered.

 Table of Contents